-- The final results of campus disciplinary proceedings may be released without the consent of the student to a) the victim of a violent crime or nonforcible sex offense regardless of the outcome of the disciplinary proceeding, and b) to anyone, where the accused was found to have violated the campus rules and policies and the proceeding involved a violent crime or nonforcible sex offense.
+- Disciplinary action or proceeding means the investigation, adjudication, or imposition of sanctions by an educational agency or institution with respect to an infraction or violation of the internal rules of conduct applicable to students of the agency or institution.
+The final results of campus disciplinary proceedings may be released without the consent of the student to a) the victim of a violent crime or nonforcible sex offense regardless of the outcome of the disciplinary proceeding, and b) to anyone, where the accused was found to have violated the campus rules and policies and the proceeding involved a violent crime or nonforcible sex offense.
 [The name of the accused may be disclosed but the name of the victim or witness will not be disclosed without prior written consent.]

 - Information regarding any violation of any federal, state, or local law or of any campus rule or policy governing the use or possession of alcohol or a controlled substance, may be released to a parent or legal guardian of a student if a) the student is under the age of 21 and b) the campus has determined that the student has committed a disciplinary violation with respect to such use or possession.